vinuwa98/Open_Sesame/README.md

 ## Overview

-"Open Sesameee" is a website designed to assist students of the Open University of Sri Lanka.
+"Open Sesameeee" is a website designed to assist students of the Open University of Sri Lanka.
 It aims to provide valuable information, resources, and features to enhance the overall experience of OUSL students.

 ## Features